Digital best practice

 How to credit the Ada Lovelace Institute

-Where using content produced by the Ada Lovelace Institute, our preferred way to reference us is by including our name, any mentioned authors’ names, the date, and a hyperlink to the original source.
-Where appropriate, such as when adapting material for other uses, please reference the CC-BY 4.0 license.
+Where using content produced by the Ada Lovelace Institute, our preferred way to reference us is by including our name, any mentioned authors’ names, the date and a hyperlink to the original source.
+Where appropriate, such as when adapting material for other uses, please reference the CC-BY-4.0 license.

 Accessibility

 The Ada Lovelace Institute is committed to ensuring digital accessibility for people with disabilities.
 We are continually improving the user experience for everyone and applying the relevant accessibility standards.
+Despite our best efforts to ensure the accessibility of the Ada Lovelace Institute website, there may be some limitations.
+Please contact us if you observe any issues.

-- Conformance status: The Web Content Accessibility Guidelines (WCAG) defines requirements for designers and developers to improve accessibility for people with disabilities.
+Conformance status: The Web Content Accessibility Guidelines (WCAG) defines requirements for designers and developers to improve accessibility for people with disabilities.
 It defines three levels of conformance: Level A, Level AA, and Level AAA.
-Ada Lovelace Institute website is fully conformant with WCAG 2.0 level AA.
+The Ada Lovelace Institute website is fully conformant with WCAG 2.0 level AA.
 Fully conformant means that the content fully conforms to the accessibility standard without any exceptions.
 Pages score 94/100 or above on Google Chrome accessibility checks.

 Privacy